 “I’ve already offered,” Bryan piped in.
 “She won’t let me.
 Says it’s a woman’s job, and a man wouldn’t know what to do with himself through nine months of gestation.”

 “Well, you wouldn’t,” Ben jeered.

 Bryan furrowed his brow and threw the magazine in his direction, sending small advertisement postcards fluttering to the floor from within its pages.
 “Do you always have to be an asshole?” he demanded.
-Despite his irritation, a slight smirk appeared on his face.
+Despite his irritation, a slight smirk lighted his face.

 Katy poked her head into the doorway and announced, “We’re ready to go when you are.”

 Leaning forward, Ben kissed his sister on her clammy forehead.
-She seemed frail and fragile in that moment, in contrast to her usual strong and willful presence, and he longed to take her discomfort away.
+She seemed frail and fragile in that moment, in contrast to her usual strong and willful presence.
+He longed to take her discomfort away.
 “Feel better,” he instructed her.
 “And call me if you need anything.
 I’ll come right back.”

-“Okay,” she whispered, giving his arm a squeeze, her blue eyes searching his for explanations still yet unattainable.
+“Okay,” she whispered.
+Gave his arm a squeeze, her blue eyes searching his for explanations still yet unattainable.
 Clearly, she was equally concerned for him.
 “You take care, too, Benjamin…”